Course Credit Transfer Information

 c) An exact course equivalent to a WLU course (i.e BU 481 or HI306)

-Students must get approval from the Academic Advisor of the relevant department for department-specific and exact equivalent courses, noting the equivalent WLU credit.
+You also need to state the level (junior or senior) or the credit if it is department specific or miscellaneous elective.
+Students must get approval from the Academic Advisor of the relevant department for department specific and exact equivalent courses, noting the equivalent WLU credit.
 For example, for a French course the student must go to the Languages academic advisor.

 Students need to take a full course load while abroad (2.5 WLU credits).
 If they decide to take less, they will still be charged full tuition by Laurier.
 If they decide to take more, they will need to pay for the extra credit.

-To help students understand the different credit stystems in different countries, we compiled the document "Course Credit Transfer Procedure".
+To help students understand the different credit systems in different countries, we compiled the document "Course Credit Transfer Procedure".

 Once they have completed their exchange an official transcript will be sent to the Student Abroad Advisor (SAA).
 The SAA will check to make sure the CCTA form is completed correctly and to see if the student has passed their courses.
 Students are graded with a Pass or Fail on their academic record.